September 24, 2025

 So, how hard is the MCAT, really?

-This article breaks down what actually makes the MCAT so difficult, from its structure to the mindset it demands, and how to make it more manageable.
+In this article, we’ll break down exactly what makes the MCAT so difficult, including its structure and the mindset it demands.
+But we’ll also break down how you can make it more manageable.
 We’ll cover test-taking strategies, common mistakes that make it harder than it needs to be, and whether a MCAT score of 510+ is truly within reach.

 Every year, tens of thousands of premeds walk into their MCAT testing center thinking, "I've studied for months, I’ve taken every practice test, I’ve got this."
 And every year, a good chunk of them walk out stunned, drained, and questioning everything.